World poverty can’t end without charitable giving, your contribution is needed. True story.

 This and other organizations still have room for more funding and there are good reasons to think personal charitable giving will only increase in the future.
 Philanthropy is becoming more common as indicated by a rise in public pledges to donate.
 In the past two years, many public-pledge organizations have started, such as the Giving Pledge, where billionaires are pledging to give away large portions of their wealth; Giving What We Can, an international society of people who pledge to give 10% of their pre-tax income each year to the most effective charities; and One Day’s Wages, where people pledge to give one day’s worth of earnings away.

 There are good reasons for the increase.
-Researchers are now running randomized controlled trials to discover which philanthropic interventions work best and to what extent; this has provided much-needed credibility to some charitable aid.12 Other researchers have discovered what many have always believed: spending money on others brings more life satisfaction and happiness than spending money on oneself.13
+Researchers are now running randomized controlled trials to discover which philanthropic interventions work best and to what extent; this has provided much-needed credibility to some charitable aid.12 Other researchers have discovered what many have always believed: spending money on others brings more life satisfaction and happiness than spending money on oneself.13,14 These and other factors make giving very attractive.

-For over a year, I’ve been giving at least 10% of my income to VillageReach, the most cost-effective charity I could find.15
+For over a year, I’ve been giving at least 10% of my income to VillageReach, the most cost-effective charity I could find.15,16 I am just a college student working part-time but I intend to increase my giving as my income grows.

 When one compares the good of buying an extra coffee and donut for oneself with the good of curing a child of parasitic worms, I think the decision to give rather than consume is simple.
 I hope that in less than 30 years we will be able to rejoice at the elimination of extreme world poverty.
 I suspect that such a triumphant accomplishment will be credited not only to the selfless people providing vaccinations and other needed remedies, but also to those who made such work possible through their charitable donations.
 The end of poverty cannot arrive without effective charities, and such organizations simply cannot exist without the donors that fund their philanthropic work.